ZafarAli110/ionic4-angular8-date-range-picker-calendar/ReadMe.md

 ### Ionic Angular date range picker calendar:
 This is a blazzing fast **date range picker calendar** used as a modal here.
-This calendar remembers its previous selected dates and scroll user to that particular date view when the user next time opens the calendar.Some of its featureare as follows:\
+This calendar remembers its previous selected dates and scroll user to that particular date view when the user next time opens the calendar.Some of its features are as follows:\
 -It has filter button in the header,by clicking any of the filter it will select the dates automatically and scroll down to that particular view.\
 -You can also restrict the dates and remove the filter.\